- Support in Your Area

 If you have a job which is possible to do from your home, you may be working from home a lot more than usual.
 You might find this situation difficult to get used to.
 If you have children, you may also need to look after them if they are no longer going to school.Read more

-The DWP has suspended all face to face appointments at Jobcentres for three months from 19 March 2020.
-Jobcentres will still remain open for those who need appointments, but the DWP is aiming to help most people online and over the phone.Read more
+The DWP has suspended all face to face appointments at Jobcentres, you should not attend the job centre unless directed to do so for an exceptional purpose.
+The DWP is aiming to help most people online and over the phone and their online service is working as normal.Read more

 If you can’t find the information you’re looking for or would simply like to speak to somebody, use the form to right and we’ll put you in touch with a local representative in your area.
 Please note we are experiencing a high volume of enquiries at the moment and will aim to respond within 48 hours.